dotnetcore/CAP/docs/content/user-guide/implementation.md

 **1、 Retry on sending**

-in the process of sending a message,when the Broker crashed or connection failed or exceptions are thrown,CAP will retry,it will retry 3 times for the first time,if still failed,then it will retry every 1 minute,the retry the retry count +1,when the retry count come to 50,CAP will not retry any more.
+in the process of sending a message,when the Broker crashed or connection failed or exceptions are thrown,CAP will retry,it will retry 3 times for the first time,if still failed,then it will retry every 1 minute after 4 minutes,the retry the retry count +1,when the retry count come to 50,CAP will not retry any more.

 >You can modify `FailedRetryCount` in `CapOptions` to change the default retry count.